100 Ways To Live More Sustainably | Simple & Practical Tips

 48. Let your hands air dry: Instead of using disposable paper towels, let those hands air dry.

-49. Use glass or stainless-steel water bottles: Using a reusable water bottle will not only prevent the waste from single-use water bottles, but better your health too.
+49. Use glass or stainless-steel water bottles: Using a reusable water bottle will not only prevent the waste from single-use bottles but better your health too.
 Recent research has found thousands of microplastics in plastic water bottles which are small enough to travel in the bloodstream to organs including the heart and brain.

 50. Use a Reusable Coffee Cup: Many coffee shops offer a discount if you bring your own cup.
 And no, the coffee shop won’t look at you crazy.
 They actually love it when people do this!
 It is VERY common.